deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 The code implementations are not probably the best possible, if you have suggestion for improvement please open and issue or PR on [this repository](https://github.com/deepu105/concurrency-benchmarks).
 Further improvements possible are:

 - Use a thread pool for Java multi-threaded version
+- Use a Java webserver library
 - Use [`createReadStream` for Node.js](https://github.com/deepu105/concurrency-benchmarks/issues/5)
-- Use Warp, Rocket or actix-web for Rust
+- <del>Use Warp, Rocket or actix-web for Rust</del> Added a Rust actix-web sample to comparison

 **_Disclaimer_**: I'm not claiming this to be an accurate scientific method or the best benchmark for concurrency.
 I'm pretty sure different use cases will have different results, and real-world web servers will have more complexity that requires communication between concurrent processes affecting performance.
 I'm just trying to provide some simple base comparisons for a simple use case.
 Also, my knowledge of some languages is better than others; hence I might miss some optimizations here and there.
 So please don't shout at me.
 If you think the code for a particular language can be improved out of the box to enhance concurrency performance, let me know.
 If you think this benchmark is useless, well, please suggest a better one :)